top of page

 SERVICES

-"These spiraling dark times-in Eastern & Central Europe and here in our country-demand thoughtful and serious responses; acknowledging the impediments and dangers, while embracing the imperatives and possibilities."
+"These spiraling dark times in East-Central Europe and here in our country demand thoughtful and serious responses; acknowledging the impediments and dangers, while embracing the imperatives and possibilities."

 SINCE 1990 we have developed and nurtured long term relationships and international collaborations between artists in the United States and around the globe by building on founder Philip Arnoult's 20 years of investigating, producing, and supporting international works as the founder and leader of the Baltimore Theatre Project (1971-1990).